 Question: Can someone please explain to me the whole Rohan/Gondor relationship?
 I keep hearing that what is now Rohan was given to those who are now the Rohirrim by the king of Gondor.

 Answer: That's true.
-The rohirrim were a tribe of Northmen that had more or less settled just outside of Gondor.
-During an invasion by orcs and Easterlings in 2509, the king of Gondor sent word to them and asked for help.
-Their leader, Eorl the Young, led the rohirrim to the Fields of Celebrant, where they completely destroyed the orc army.
-In gratitude, the king of Gondor gave them a large area of land as their own kingdom, that had more or less been depopulated by plague and the latest war.
-So Rohan and Gondor have had close ties and been aliies ever since.
+The Rohirrim were a tribe of Northmen that had more or less settled just outside of Gondor.
+During an invasion by orcs and Easterlings in 2509, the steward of Gondor sent word to them and asked for help.
+Their leader, Eorl the Young, led the Rohirrim to the Fields of Celebrant, where they completely destroyed the orc army.
+In gratitude, the steward of Gondor gave them a large area of land as their own kingdom, that had more or less been depopulated by plague and the latest war.
+So Rohan and Gondor have had close ties and been allies ever since.